-Anxiety disorders are treatable, yet only one-third of those diagnosed receive treatment.
 Often the cost of cognitive-behavioral therapy and prescription drugs deters people from getting the help they need.

-The following is a list of resources that offer assistance in paying for treatment.
+Here is a list of resources that offer assistance in paying for treatment.
 Family physicians also may have information about low-cost treatment resources.

 Federally funded health centers can also be a good resource for those without health insurance or with a limited budget.
 You pay what you can afford, based on your income.
 Many of these centers include mental health services.
 Find a federally funded health center near you.